Skip to Main Content

 • To answer the why, where, what, and who questions around this institution

-What happens when you get to an archive for research?
+What happens when you get to an archives for research?

-• Ask the archivist for a specific artifact or box of artifacts.
+• Ask the archivist for a specific collection or object, including identifying information like box numbers or folder numbers.

 A researcher is allowed to inspect one box at a time, which can be frustrating if you don't know exactly where to find your information.
 It may take quite a long time to find exactly what you want.
 But sometimes, you stumble across the unexpected!!